austinhuang0131/austinhuang0131.github.io/instagram-compare.md

 ---
 title: I'd like to compare my Instagram followers/followings list!
 comments: true
+description: Weed out the fakes!
+Here's one simple trick to effectively compare your followers and followings list, so you can unfollow those traitors who never follows you back, and keep your Instagram COOL and CLEAN!
 permalink: /instagram-compare
 ---

-**Weed out the fakes!** Here's how to keep your Instagram cool and clean, with this one simple (~~tbh it requires some knowledge~~) trick to effectively compare your followers and followings list, so you can unfollow those traitors who never follows you back!
+~~tbh it requires some knowledge, not just "simple" simple~~

 **REQUIRES A COMPUTER WITH CHROME ON IT.** I tested this method on June 6, if it deprecates please [contact me](https://instagram.com/austinhuang.me).